 Here are a few things to consider before making your decision.

 College vs. Trade School: Admissions Process

-The typical student starts considering colleges shortly after their freshman year.
+The typical student starts considering colleges shortly after beginning high school.
 But applying to universities can be stressful, and admission to a top-tier college is competitive.
 For example, Brown University received over 30,000 applications in 2019 and only admitted 8.6 percent (2,580 candidates).

 Getting into a good college requires high SAT scores, volunteer service projects, and an expansive portfolio of extra-curricular activities.
 And even then, that’s often not enough for Ivy Leagues.

 In comparison, the admissions process for trade schools is relatively uncomplicated.
 You can forget cramming for your SAT/ACT, and you don’t have to compete with thousands of applicants to secure a seat.
 Instead, you can produce your high school diploma and sign up for the next available program.